- Improve our governance structure – creating a new trustee board to provide leadership and finance/business planning expertise

 - Launch our first online Contraceptive Counselling course – 719 healthcare professionals worldwide registered

 - Have a number of SRH policy ‘wins’ – from women in England, Scotland and Wales being able to take misoprostol at home, to Secretary of State Matt Hancock pledging to review how the 2012 Health and Social Care Act impacts SRH care.

 We take a look at our achievements in 2018 and how we have performed against our strategic objectives.

-We'd like to thank your members, trainer, staff and those who participate in our committees, we appreciate your expertise, knowledge and support.
+We'd like to thank our members, trainers and those who participate in our committees we appreciate your expertise, knowledge and support.

 Our 2018 achievements

 Dr Asha Kasliwal, our President, looks back at our 2018 achievements.

 Federico Moscogiuri, our CEO, shares his thoughts on our future direction and strategy.

 Member Breakdown and financial summary